Skip to Content

 Editorial Board Member - Corporate Social Responsibility and Environmental Management

-My areas of research interest primarily concern what leads to meaningful and sustainable work and include: sociotechnical systems design, social sustainability, health and safety culture, and some consequences of unhealthy work including work-related musculoskeletal disorders, workplace bullying and workplace violence.
+My areas of research interest primarily concern what leads to meaningful and sustainable work and include: psychosocial factors at work, sociotechnical systems design, social sustainability, health and safety culture, and some consequences of unhealthy work including work-related musculoskeletal disorders, workplace bullying and workplace violence.

 21st Century Citizenship, Health and Well-being